fahdoo/sessions-client/requirements/instructions.md

 4. User Status Check:
    - API Route: `GET /api/users/status` to check if user is new or returning

+5. Add Clerk User to Supabase
+   - After a user login via Clerk, we should get the userId from clerk, and check if this userId exist in 'users' table, matching "user_id"
+   - If the user doesn't exist, then create a user in 'users' table
+   - If the user exist, then proceed with the next step

-### 3.2 Usecase 2: Episode Creation
+### 3.2 Usecase 2: Session Creation

-#### 3.2.1 Milestone 1: Basic Episode Creation Setup
+#### 3.2.1 Milestone 1: Basic Session Creation Setup

-1. Frontend: Create Episode Creation Page
+1. Frontend: Create Session Creation Page
-   - Create a new page at `app/routes/create-episode.tsx`
+   - Create a new page at `app/routes/create-session.tsx`
-   - Implement a basic form with fields for episode title and description
+   - Implement a basic form with fields for session title and description
    - Add a button to start the interview process

-2. Backend: Set up Episode Creation API
+2. Backend: Set up Session Creation API
-   - Create an API route at `app/api/episodes/index.ts`
+   - Create an API route at `app/api/sessions/index.ts`
-   - Implement POST method to create a new episode entry in the database
+   - Implement POST method to create a new session entry in the database
-   - Store basic episode metadata (title, description, userId)
+   - Store basic session metadata (title, description, userId)

 #### 3.2.2 Milestone 2: LiveKit Integration and Audio Recording